regolith-linux/regolith-desktop-website/content/docs/howtos/_index.de.md

 ---

 {{< callout type="error" >}}
-NOTICE: This page was copied from the [Regolith 1.x website](https://regolith-linux.org) and has not been updated for Regolith 2.
+This page was copied from the [Regolith 1.x website](https://regolith-linux.org) and has not been updated for Regolith 2.
 It may contain out of date information.
 {{< /callout >}}

 {{< callout type="info" >}}